 Plain flour: The base of this recipe is plain flour.
 I like the soft and fluffy texture plain flour gives to baked goods.
 You can also use 1:1 gluten-free flour for gluten-free muffins.

-Brown sugar: I used 2 types of sugars and the main sugar for this recipe is brown sugar.
-Brown sugar gives a lovely moist texture to baked goods than white sugar so I like using it when I want a moist or chewy texture.
-You can substitute for coconut sugar if you don’t have brown sugar on hand.
-You can also use regular caster sugar too, however, the texture of the final product may be different slightly.
+Brown sugar: I used two types of sugar.
+The main sugar is brown sugar.
+It gives a lovely, more moist texture to baked goods than white sugar, which is why I use it when I want that moist or chewy result.
+You can substitute it with coconut sugar if you want a more wholesome choice.
+You can also use all regular caster sugar, though the final texture may be slightly less moist.

-Caster sugar: I used part caster sugar to sweeten up the muffins.
-They create a nice little crunch to the top of the muffins as well as balance sweetness with the bitterness of cocoa powder.
-You can use: brown sugar in place of caster sugar if you don’t have caster sugar in your cupboard or would like to make the texture of the muffins moister.
+Caster sugar: I used caster sugar as well to sweeten up the muffins.
+It helps create a nice little slight crunch on top and balances the sweetness with the bitterness of the cocoa powder.
+You can use brown sugar in place of caster sugar and just use all brown sugar if you don’t have any caster sugar, or would like a moister texture.

-Soy milk: I used soy milk in this recipe because I find soy milk gives a rich texture to baked goods.
-You can also use almond milk, oat milk, or any other plant milk of your choice in place of soy milk!
-I like using oat milk for its richness and creaminess and almond milk for a light and nice nutty flavour.
+Soy milk: I used soy milk in this recipe because I find that soy milk gives a rich texture to baked goods and it creates a lovely vegan buttermilk.
+You can also use almond milk, oat milk, or any other plant milk of your choice in place of soy milk if you want!

-Soy yoghurt: Soy yoghurt plays a very important role in this recipe to make the muffins so nice and moist!
-The sourness of the yoghurt is also perfect with the sweetness of the muffins and chocolate chips too.
-It can be substituted for coconut yoghurt for an even more moist texture or almond yoghurt for a lighter texture.
-Each yoghurt has a unique taste so you can experiment with your favourite one.
+Soy yoghurt: Soy yoghurt plays a very important role in making these muffins so nice and moist!
+Its slight sourness is also perfect with the sweetness.
+I usually use Alpro Greek style, but it can be substituted with coconut yoghurt for an even more moist texture or almond yoghurt for a lighter texture.

-Cacao powder: I used pure 100% cacao powder with no added sugar for a rich chocolate flavour.
-Make sure that your cacao powder is not cocoa powder, which has sugar and other additives in it because it will alter the taste of the muffins.
+Cacao powder: I used pure 100% cacao powder (with no added sugar) for a rich chocolate flavour.
+Make sure your cacao powder is not a sweetened “cocoa powder,” as that will alter the taste massively!

 *I use bone char-free sugars for all of my recipes.
 I cover the topic in my article Vegan Baking 101.
 Go to the “Is sugar vegan?” section to learn more!